HuyVoDN/OptiFuelForecast/Notes.md

 - Will look at ClientProfile, and change the username on there accordingly, as well as some validation for the routes.
 - Sidebar codes are fucked since it's hardcode, so i have to figure out a way to fix them...
 - Consider adding in cookie for session logged in as well..
+### Huy - 3/7/2024
+- [BUG] Found another bug where you can just login, and change the route to the existing username and switch to their profil and it would just work.
+- [BUG] Another bug where only one user can be signed in at the same time...
+- [BUG] Looks like the Axios.get() is being called for every page refreshes for Sidebar.jsx, check useEffect.
+- [BUG] From Fuel Quote Form, you can change the route to any user, whether it exists or not, will render the page and any user can view any user's fuel quote.
+Potential solution: Use Client Profile's logic and can route to 404 page.